DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-02-26-add-another-course.md

 We do not do a good job of informing candidates that they can apply for up to 3 courses on one application, and what will happen after making an application with fewer than 3 courses is not clear.

-Part of this was intended – when Apply was launched most users couldn’t apply to 3 choices on the service – for a while there weren’t 3 courses.
+Part of this was intended – when Apply was launched most users could not apply to 3 choices on the service – for a while there were not 3 courses.
 Now there are more providers and courses, and in certain regions we have good coverage, this can be encouraged.

 ## Hypotheses